rubrikinc/rubrik-sdk-for-powershell/docs/cmd_set.rst

     -MaxNestedSnapshots <Int32>
         The number of existing virtual machine snapshots allowed by Rubrik.
 Choices range from 0 - 4 snapshots.

-    -PauseBackups [<SwitchParameter>]
+    -PauseBackups <Boolean>
         Whether to pause or resume backups/archival for this VM.

-    -UseArrayIntegration [<SwitchParameter>]
+    -UseArrayIntegration <Boolean>
         User setting to dictate whether to use storage array snaphots for ingest.
 This setting only makes sense for VMs where array based ingest is possible.

     -Server <String>
         Rubrik server IP or FQDN